CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_0_intro.rst

 .. parsed-literal::

-    The kernel value between x1=array([0.10564231, 0.01790869]) and x2=array([0.28366491, 0.43843157]) is 0.95644
+    The kernel value between x1=array([0.15985191, 0.25483345]) and x2=array([0.1139941 , 0.61940653]) is 0.96714

 Serialization of the Kernel objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The kernel object can be serialized too into a Numpy array.
+The kernel object can be serialized into a Numpy array.
 When
 de-serializing a kernel object, the KernelFactory.create_kernel method
 is invoked and the default backend of KernelFactory is chosen.
 The
-defualt behaviour of the KernelFactor class can be changed via the
+default behavior of the KernelFactory class can be changed via the
 KernelFactory API.

 .. code:: ipython3